-Here's a classic example of the perils of trying to save a few bucks on
+Here's a classic example of the perils of trying to save a few

 advertising.
 We spotted this just south of Sarasota, Florida in July 1999: